WilliamQLiu/williamqliu.github.io/_posts/2022-08-10-technical-coding-interview.md

 ### BST Insert and Remove

-Assuming the tree is roughly balanced, inserting will traverse the `h` of the tree.
+Assuming the tree is roughly balanced, inserting will traverse the `h` of the tree, which is `log(n)` for a balanced tree.

 Example:

 * Root node has a value of 4 and you insert a node with value of 6
 * Option 1: You can technically make the root node 6, left node is 4, but not the norm
 * Option 2: Easier to make the Right Subtree 6, keep Root Node 4

 Note: There are more advanced cases of inserting to create a balanced __AVL__ tree.

+For removal, we have a couple cases:

+* Case 1 (simpler): 0 or 1 child; after we remove this node, what does the subtree look like?
+  Say we have a left subtree of 4 -> 3 -> 2 and want to remove 3.
+    Check if right pointer; if right pointer is null, then 4's pointer now points to 2
+* Case 2 (more difficult): 2 children for the node we remove If we delete the node, we lose the entire subtree.
+Instead, we want to __replace__ the node with a leaf node (and take the smallest value of the right subtree OR the largest value of the left subtree)

+Worst case scenario is `O log(n)`; need to find the node you're removing/replacing (traverse height once), then traverse the height again to remove the node.

 ```
 class TreeNode: